RUFFY-369/Aatam_Santulit_Robot/README.md

 A two wheel self-balancing robot based on Arduino atmega 2560.The dynamics of the bot are similar to an inverted pendulum on which a certain torque is applied along pivot to keep it balanced.

 ### Programming
-A PID regulator is used to stabilise this system and minimise the steady state error.
+A PID regulator is used to stabilize this system and minimize the steady state error.

 ### Electronics
 A 6 DOF MPU6050 IMU is used to keep track of the various motion related parameters of the bot like orientation, acceleration, etc..
 It is mounted on a 400 point breadboard.